Board Oversight & Management Accountability for Digital Operational Resilience

 • Positive impacts on reputation and stakeholder trust

-• Enablement of business innovation and digital transformation through robust governance
+• Enablement of business innovation and digital transformation through solid governance

 How do I develop effective risk governance for ICT risks under DORA?